 Research on the new coronavirus is still evolving, as is the search for treatments and a vaccine.
 But there are strategies to help you avoid infection in the meantime.
-In this guide, you will learn how to avoid getting colds and the flu, and, if you do get sick, what you can do to feel better.
-You’ll also learn how to treat these usually minor miseries and when to see your doctor.
-The guide also provides specific information for high-risk groups for whom the flu can be very serious.
+In this guide, you will learn how to avoid getting any of these three viral infections, and, if you do get sick, what you can do to feel better.
+You’ll also learn when your condition is serious enough to call a doctor.
+The report also provides specific information about high-risk groups for whom COVID and the flu can be very serious.

-Prepared by the editors of Harvard Health Publishing in consultation with Jeffrey A. Linder, M.D., M.P.H., Associate Physician, Division of General Medicine and Primary Care, Brigham and Women’s Hospital and Assistant Professor of Medicine, Harvard Medical School and Howard E. LeWine, M.D., Assistant Professor of Medicine, Harvard Medical School.
-33 pages.
-(2017)
+Prepared by the editors of Harvard Health Publishing in consultation with Howard E. LeWine, M.D., Assistant Professor of Medicine, Harvard Medical School.
+22 pages.
+(2021)

 About Harvard Medical School Guides